-(DMS) models provide such details, which make them frequently used by the authorities to compute effects on individual benefits and public pension expenditures.
-In the terminology of Gruber and Wise (2004) they capture the mechanical effects in the sense that they ignore behavioural adjustments and general equilibrium repercussions.
+A profound analysis of pension reforms is a demanding modelling task because it should integrate three types of effects.
+First, huge amounts of details are required to provide an operational and relevant description of the reform elements, such as e.g. threshold values, coordination with occupational private pension schemes, special arrangements for lowincome groups, temporary rules phased out during transition periods and other exceptions from main principles.
+In addition the model should capture the heterogeneity of individual earning profiles and other aspects of individual life courses.
+Such details are not only important for the re-distributional properties of the system, but also for accurate computations of the aggregate public pension expenditures.
+Dynamic Microsimulation (DMS) models provide such details, which make them frequently used by the authorities to compute effects on individual benefits and public pension expenditures.
 Flood (2007), Morrison (2007), Blanchet and Minez (2009) and Leombruni and Mosca (2014) are but a few examples of studies using DMS models to estimate mechanical pension reform effects.
 Norwegian studies in this tradition include Fredriksen and Stølen (2007, 2011 and 2014).
 The Norwegian authorities have also used DMS models in the reform preparations.
 This practice seems to be an exception compared with pension reform preparations in other countries.

 Second, realistic estimates should capture that pension reforms indeed intend to affect behaviour, notably labour supply.
 A vast empirical literature has studied how pension schemes affect labour supply, especially through retirement; see Gruber and Wise (2004) for a comprehensive overview.
 In their summary of 12 comparable microeconometric country studies, Gruber and Wise conclude that the pension system has a "strong effect on retirement".
-Observed patterns in the first years after the Norwegian pension reform are consistent with a positive reform effect on the age of retirement; see Hernæs et al. (2015).
+Possible effects on labour supply are therefore also included in several of the DMS models in addition to the mechanical effects.
+This is also the case for the Norwegian DMS-analyses mentioned above.
+Analyses of observed patterns in the first years after the Norwegian pension reform confirm significant reform effects on the age of retirement; see Hernæs et al. (2016).